Efya: Notable performances

-On April 9, 2011, Efya performed at the 2011 MTN Ghana Music Awards, which occurred at the Dome in Accra.
-In October 2012, she performed at the Radio and Television Personality Awards, alongside Kojo Antwi, Asem, Ruff & Smooth, D3, No Tribe and Stonebwoy.
-In April 2013, Efya performed at the Carnivore Restaurant in Nairobi, Kenya; the event was organized by Capital 98.4 FM and sponsored by Tusker Brewery.
-Efya performed at Richie Mensah's "This is Love Concert" held on February 14, 2013, at the African Regent Hotel in Accra.
-She performed her single "Your Body", which was released on the same day.
-She also performed the remix of her "Best in Me" song with Richie Mensah.
+On April 9, 2011, Efya performed at the 2011 Ghana Music Awards, which occurred at the Dome in Accra.
+In October 2012, she shared the stage with Kojo Antwi, Asem, Ruff & Smooth, D3, No Tribe, and Stonebwoy at the Radio and Television Personality Awards.
+In April 2013, Efya performed at a Capital 98.4 FM music event, which was sponsored by Tusker Brewery and held at Carnivore Restaurant in Nairobi.
+On February 14, 2013, Efya took part in Richie Mensah's "This is Love" musical performance at the African Regent Hotel.
+She performed her single "Your Body", which was released on the same day, along with the remix of her "Best in Me" song with Mensah.

-On March 5, 2013, Efya performed alongside Samini, D-Black, Sherifa Gunu and R2Bees at the Hope City Launch Celebration Concert, headlined by American recording artist Chris Brown.
-On September 22, 2013, she graced the stage at the post-African Day Parade concert held at the Marcus Garvey Park in Harlem.
-On Saturday, November 9, 2013, Efya performed alongside P-Square, MI, Wande Coal, Burna Boy, Edem, Kwabena Kwabena, Asem and Paapa Yankson at the Glo "Slide N Bounce" concert series, which kicked off in Kumasi.
-On December 20, 2013, Efya performed at the 2013 edition of the annual Girl Talk concert, held at the National Theatre in Accra and headlined by Becca.
+At the Hope City Launch Celebration Concert on March 5, 2013, which featured American artist Chris Brown as the main act, Efya joined Samini, D-Black, Sherifa Gunu and R2Bees.
+She took part in the post-African Day Parade concert on September 22, 2013, at Marcus Garvey Park in Harlem.
+On Saturday, November 9, 2013, Efya shared the stage with P-Square, MI, Wande Coal, Burna Boy, Edem, Kwabena Kwabena, Asem and Paapa Yankson at the Globacom-sponsored Slide N Bounce concert series, which kicked off in Kumasi.
+On December 20, 2013, Efya performed at the 2013 edition of the annual Girl Talk concert, which was held at the National Theatre and headlined by Becca.

 Artistry and musical influences

 In an interview with Danai Mavunga of ARISE magazine, Efya described her sound as Afro-soul with a hint of pop.
 She said her sound fluctuates depending on how she feels and who she's working with.
-In another interview posted on the Modern Ghana website, Efya cited Kojo Antwi, Aretha Franklin and The Temptations as her key musical influences.
-Moreover, she said she was into old school jazz and highlife growing up.
+In another interview with ModernGhana, Efya cited Kojo Antwi, Aretha Franklin and The Temptations as her key musical influences.
+She also mentioned that she grew up enjoying highlife and old school jazz.

 Humanitarian work

 Efya is an official ambassador for the Awal Children of the Future Foundation (ACOTF), a non-profit organization aimed at helping victims of physical and emotional trauma, particularly orphans and street kids.
-The foundation was founded by Posigee, a Tema-based record producer.
-The foundation consists of eight musical ambassadors, including Sarkodie, Ruff n Smooth and Yaw Siki.
-The foundation released its theme song "This is Who I Am" in 2012; the song was written by Chase and produced by Posigee.
-All of the proceeds from the digital sale of the song goes to the foundation.
+The foundation was founded by record producer Posigee and is composed of eight musical ambassadors, including Sarkodie, Ruff n Smooth and Yaw Siki.
+In 2012, ACOTF released the theme song "This is Who I Am", which was written by Chase and produced by Posigee.
+The foundation receives all of the money raised from the song's digital sale.